US STOCKS-Wall St higher as tech, energy gain; Fed in focus

 The BOJ also said it would not hesitate to ease monetary policy to support growth.

+The S&P technology sector rose 0.47 percent, supported by a 0.7 percent gain in Microsoft which announced a $40 billion share buy back program.

+The stock was also the top influence on the S&P 500 and the Nasdaq.

 The dollar index was flat after touching a near two-week high on the BOJ policy announcement.
-The yen fell 0.94 percent against the dollar.
+The yen fell 0.96 percent against the dollar and gold rose to its highest in more than two weeks.

-"I'm trying to get excited about another Fed day," said Chuck Self, chief investment officer at iSectors LLC in Appleton, Wisconsin.
-"The Fed is not going to do anything, but they may issue a 'hawkish hold' statement."

-A hawkish hold by the Fed would mean maintaining rates at current levels with the outlook of a hike in the coming months.
-The overall consensus among economists is for a move in December, according to a Reuters poll.

-Traders have priced in an 18 percent chance of a rate hike hours before the Fed statement.
-The odds rise to about 59 percent for December, according to the CME Group's FedWatch tool.
+"The BOJ made some dovish comments and that has given investors an early push on the likelihood of no action from the Fed," said Andre Bakhos, managing director at Janlyn Capital in Bernardsville, New Jersey.

+"However, we could see a violent reversal of early-morning fortunes after hearing what the Fed says about future rates."

-The central bank raised interest rates for the first time in nearly a decade last December but weak economic data and global uncertainty have prevented it from raising the rates further.
+The Fed raised interest rates for the first time in nearly a decade last December but weak economic data and global uncertainty have prevented it from raising the rates further.

-Microsoft was the top influence on the S&P and the Nasdaq, rising 1.2 percent after announcing a $40 billion share buyback program.

-Adobe Systems rose 6.3 percent to $106.77 after reporting better-than-expected quarterly revenue.
+The central bank is widely expected to hold on to current rates even in its November meeting which falls close to the U.S. Presidential elections.
+The overall consensus is for a rate hike in December.

+Traders have priced in a poor 15 percent chance of a rate hike on Wednesday, while the odds rise to about 59 percent for December, according to the CME Group's FedWatch tool.

-U.S. crude rose 2.29 percent after data showed a bigger-than-expected draw in inventories.
-The energy index surged 1.03 percent and was the top gainer among the 11 major S&P indexes.
-Chevron rose about 1 percent.
+Oil prices rose 1.5 percent, spurred by a surprise drop in U.S. crude inventories and a strike by oil workers in Norway which could affect output.
+The energy index rose 0.77 percent and was the top gainer among the 11 major S&P indexes.

-The nascent real estate was the only sector of the benchmark index that was trading lower.
+Adobe Systems was the top percentage gainer on the S&P, rising 6.3 percent to $106.77 after reporting quarterly revenue that beat market expectations, prompting a host of brokerages to raise their price targets.

-The S&P 500 index showed six new 52-week highs and one new low, while the Nasdaq recorded 49 new highs and 12 new lows.
+The S&P 500 index showed three new 52-week highs and no new lows, while the Nasdaq recorded 33 new highs and eight new lows.
 (Reporting by Yashaswini Swamynathan in Bengaluru; Editing by Don Sebastian)

 * Dow off 0.05 pct, S&P down 0.13 pct, Nasdaq up 0.03 pct (Updates to mid-afternoon, changes byline)